ARCY1001 Great Discoveries in Global Archaeology

 - Contact hours

-- lectures: 2 x 45 minutes; tutorials: 1 x 45 minutes per week (attendance compulsory)
+- lectures: 2 x 45 minutes; Practical Classes: 1 x 45 minutes per week (attendance compulsory)

 - Note that the weekly 90-minute lectures involve in-class practical activities that are fun and that develop student's archaeological skills.